-(Not required for window-type or bar-type 10 kV BIL current transformers rated 600 A and below and having no relay accuracy rating.)
+(Not required for window-type or bar-type 10 kV BIL current transformers rated below 600 A and having no relay accuracy rating.)

-The one minute test voltage applied to the secondary terminals with the primary winding open shall be twice the relay rated voltage given in 6.4.1, item b), but not under 200 V.
+The 1 min test voltage applied to the secondary terminals with the primary winding open shall be twice the relay rated secondary terminal voltage given in 6.4.1.4) but not under 200 V.